nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Displays the total revenue based on all the completed events.

 **Format**: `revenue`
-- Displays the total revenue based on all the completed events.

 ### View Upcoming Events: `remind` <a id = "view-upcoming-events"></a>